 Learn concepts, strategies, and tools applicable to the care and treatment of children and adolescents with traumatic histories in family, educational, therapeutic, and institutional contexts.

-Technical supervisor at ABBA Brazil and manager of the Pérolas Foster Family Service (SP).
+Technical Supervisor at ABBA Brasil and Manager of the Pérolas Foster Care Service (São Paulo).

-He holds a bachelor's and master's degree in Social Work from Ohio University (USA), working as a clinical supervisor in Mental Health.
+He holds a bachelor’s and master’s degree in Social Work from Ohio University (USA) and works as a clinical supervisor in mental health.

-He has a postgraduate degree in Cognitive Behavioral Therapy from the Cleveland Institute (USA) and is licensed in TBRI by the Karyn Purvis Institute of Child Development (Texas, USA).
+He holds a post-graduate degree in Cognitive-Behavioral Therapy from the Cleveland Institute (USA) and a TBRI degree from the Karyn Purvis Institute of Child Development (Texas, USA).

-Holds a master's and doctorate in clinical psychology from Regent University, Virginia, USA.
-Representative and trainer in “Trauma-Informed Care” for the American organization Trauma Free World and licensed TBRI trainer at the Karyn Purvis Institute of Child Development, Texas, USA.
+She is a representative and trainer in “Trauma-Informed Care” for the American organization Trauma Free World and a licensed TBRI trainer with the Karyn Purvis Institute of Child Development in Texas, USA.

-Ph.D. in Counseling Studies from Texas Christian University, bachelor's and master's degrees in psychology from Texas A&M, USA.
-Instructor in Aggressive Behavior Prevention and Management for psychiatric inpatients.
+Ph.D. in Counseling Studies from Texas Christian University; B.A. and M.A. in Psychology from Texas A&M, USA.
+Instructor in the prevention and management of aggressive behavior for patients in psychiatric inpatient care.

 R$ 599,00